• Skip to primary navigation

 into a rear-view mirror, where objects never

-are as they appear to the naked eye.
+are as they appear to naked eyes.

 T. S. Eliot walked backwards through life –